pankajs3522/PHP_Home-Lights-Controller/README.md

 # Home-Lights-Controller
--It is a project which can take commands from a remote client and changes the status of GPIO pins.
+It is a project which can take commands from a remote client and changes the status of GPIO pins.
 In short, it helps you remotely control electronic devices using Raspberry Pi.

 #  ld2.py
       This file controls the GPIO pins of RaspberryPI by reading the status from status.txt